My dog is vomiting or has diarrhoea: what to do, when to call the vet

 Where it usually comes from

-The right moves, straight away
+The right reflexes

 Reintroduce food gently

-Keep an eye on his general state
+Keep an eye on energy and hydration

 When to call the vet

-You can keep an eye on things at home
+You can watch at home

 Call the vet